armory/docs/content/en/armory-enterprise/_index.md

 ## What is Armory Continuous Deployment?

-{{% alert title="Name Change" color="warning" %}}
+{{% alert title="Name Changes" color="warning" %}}
 Armory products are undergoing name changes.
-Armory Enterprise is now Armory Continuous Deployment Self-Hosted and Armory Agent for Kubernetes is now Armory Scale Agent for Spinnaker and Kubernetes.
+The new name for Armory Enterprise is Armory Continuous Deployment Self-Hosted, and Armory Agent for Kubernetes is now Armory Scale Agent for Spinnaker and Kubernetes.

 Please excuse our dust as we update the documentation over the coming weeks.
 {{% /alert %}}